Computer Security Checklist

-You can help keep your computer running in top condition by following the guidelines below.
-This checklist may not help computers that are already infected with malware (viruses or spyware) or are otherwise unstable.
+You can help keep your computer secure by following the guidelines below.
+This is not a comprehensive list, or will it help computers that are already infected with malware (viruses or spyware) or are otherwise unstable.
 Consider our PC Restoration solution to get a fresh start on your computer and then implement this checklist for years of trouble free computing.

 Windows Updates are security patches released for your computer by Microsoft.
 It is vital that you install these patches as soon as they are available.
 You can automate the installation of Windows Updates by visiting your control panel and scheduling automatic installation.
 Your computer must be on at the scheduled time in order to install updates.
 Organizations with multiple computers can use Microsoft’s WSUS product to manage and monitor updates for all of their computers.